List of 21st-century films considered the worst: The Last Airbender (2010)

-The Last Airbender is a fantasy adventure film written, produced, and directed by M. Night Shyamalan and is based on the Nickelodeon animated TV series Avatar: The Last Airbender.
+The Last Airbender is a fantasy adventure film written, produced, and directed by M. Night Shyamalan and is based on the Nickelodeon animated television series Avatar: The Last Airbender.
 Upon release, the film was widely panned with critics pointing out the bad acting, numerous plot holes, screenplay, dialogue, poor visual effects (despite its reported $150 million budget), and especially Shyamalan's directing.
 It was also ridiculed for the poor quality of its post-converted 3-D, and the casting of white and Indian actors to portray characters who were interpreted as East Asian or Inuit in the source material triggered accusations of racism and whitewashing.
 Further criticism came from fans of the animated series, who said the film differed tremendously from its critically acclaimed source material.
 David Onda of Comcast wrote that it "has been called one of the worst [films] ever made."
 Roger Ebert called the film "an agonizing experience in every category I can think of and others still waiting to be invented.
 The laws of chance suggest that something should have gone right.
 Not here.
 It puts a nail in the coffin of low-rent 3D, but it will need a lot more coffins than that."
 When asked if Last Airbender had been the worst film he has ever seen, Mike Ryan of Vanity Fair answered, "Yes."

 It garnered nine nominations at the 31st Golden Raspberry Awards, and won five, including Worst Picture and Worst Director.
 Hi highlighted the film in their "Worst Films Ever" series, and Rotten Tomatoes, Screen Rant and Digital Trends included it in their worst film lists.
 Dev Patel would later express regret and dislike for his role and his experience with the film.
 He described his performance as Prince Zuko as being as though he "saw a stranger on the screen that I couldn't relate to."